-Now, there are three main categories of mileage deduction, business, medical and moving, and charitable.
-In this article, we’re going to cover everything you need to know about the ‘medical’ mileage deduction.
+Now, there are three main categories of mileage deductions: business, medical and moving, and charitable.
+In this article, we’re going to cover everything you need to know about IRS medical mileage deductions.

 Medical Mileage Deduction 101

-Medical Mileage Deductions are most often related to your trips to the doctor, medical or dental.
+Medical mileage deductions are most often related to your trips to the doctor, medical or dental.
 Since this category is very broad, the IRS made sure to make a list of deductible medical mileage (which basically means that not every visit to your doctor allows you to scratch off some mileage at the end of the year).

-- 58 cents per mile driven for business use.
+- 65.5 cents per mile driven for business use.

 - 14 cents per mile driven in service of charitable organizations.

 Deductible medical expenses revolve around health insurance that is usually not covered by the employer, including both uncovered premiums and unreimbursed premiums.
 These costs include diagnosis, treatments, prevention, cure, or mitigation according to IRS standards.

 Taking all this into account, the amount you would be able to save from medical mileage deduction is still pretty vast.
 That is the reason why the IRS subjected this category to adjusted gross income limitation (AGI).

 In essence, the expenses covered by the medical mileage deduction can’t exceed a certain point.
 This “point” is basically the percentage of your adjusted gross income.